NDevTK/writeups/_posts/2022-06-05-sponsorblock.md

 # Rate limit bypass (2019)
 Since the server was using caddy it was possible to spoof your IP address with the x-forwarded-for header.

+# Users IPs exposed in public database (2019)
+While IPv4 address where hashed 5000 times its using sha256 with a static salt so it would be easy to compute all possible IP adresss.
+This was fixed by moving the data to a private database.